Gadhi9593/docker-wordpress/README.md

 # These steps for Ubuntu machines
 clone the Repository

-install docker and docker swarm -- bash dockerinstall.sh
+install docker and docker swarm -- bash docker.sh

 check nodes are clusteres or not with